harehare/mq-tui/assets/demo.md

-# mqt Demo Document
+# mq-tui Demo Document

-Welcome to the mqt demonstration document.
-This file contains various Markdown elements to showcase mqt's querying capabilities.
+Welcome to the mq-tui demonstration document.
+This file contains various Markdown elements to showcase mq-tui's querying capabilities.

 ## Getting Started

-mqt is a powerful TUI for querying Markdown documents.
+mq-tui is a powerful TUI for querying Markdown documents.
 Use the `:` key to enter query mode and start exploring.

 ### Basic Queries